wpsharks/s2member/s2member/readme.txt

 == Description ==

-**NOTICE:** If you are an s2Member Pro customer in need of support, please use [our support center at s2Member.com](http://www.s2member.com/contact/).
+**NOTICE:** The support forum at WordPress is for community interaction only.
+If you are an s2Member Pro customer in need of support, please use [our support center](http://www.s2member.com/contact/).

 ---